lkhollman/CppND-Capstone-Snake-Game/README.md

 Checks to see if snake is growing in size.

-Checks current location of snake to help in placement of next food item.
-Food can't be placed on top of the snake.
+Checks current location of snake to help in placement of next food item, because food can't be placed on top of the snake.

 ## Expected Behavior and Output
+Pressing the up arrow on the keyboard causes the snake to go up on the screen.
+Pressing the down arrow on the keyboard causes the snake to go down on the screen.
+Pressing the left arrow on the keyboard causes the snake to go left on the screen.
+Pressing the right arrow on the keyboard causes the snake to go right on the screen.

+When the snake is guided to a food item it disappears (is eaten) and another is randomly placed on the screen.

-Each food item eaten increases score and the moving speed of the snake.
+Each food item eaten increases score and moving speed of the snake.

-The game ends when the snake runs into its own body.
+The game ends when the snake runs into its own body (tries to eat itself).

 ## Dependencies for Running Locally
 * cmake >= 3.7